Aircoookie/WLED/usermods/DHT/readme.md

 # DHT Temperature/Humidity sensor usermod

 This usermod will read from an attached DHT22 or DHT11 humidity and temperature sensor.
-The sensor readings are displayed in the Info section of the web UI.
+The sensor readings are displayed in the Info section of the web UI (and optionally send to a MQTT broker).

 If sensor is not detected after a while (10 update intervals), this usermod will be disabled.

+If enabled measured temperature and humidity will be published to the following MQTT topics
+* `{devceTopic}/dht/temperature`
+* `{devceTopic}/dht/humidity`

 ## Installation